The Alec Baldwin Show

 The Alec Baldwin Show is an American talk show hosted by actor Alec Baldwin that premiered on March 4, 2018, on ABC.
-The series is Baldwin's second talk show following 2013's Up Late with Alec Baldwin on MSNBC and the first prime-time personality talk show to air on a major broadcast network since NBC's The Jay Leno Show ended its run in 2010.
+The series was Baldwin's second talk show following 2013's Up Late with Alec Baldwin on MSNBC and the first prime-time personality talk show to air on a major broadcast network since NBC's The Jay Leno Show ended its run in 2010.

 Premise

-Similar in format to the Tom Snyder talk show Tomorrow, The Alec Baldwin Show is set to "include two interviews per show, sans audience, letting them collectively stretch the entire hour, save commercial breaks.
-Like his podcast, which has featured lengthy conversations with everyone from Barbra Streisand to Anthony Weiner."
-The show "will line up actors, comedians, politicians and other newsmakers in the American pop culture sphere as guests."
+Similar in format to the Tom Snyder talk show Tomorrow, The Alec Baldwin Show was slated to "include two interviews per show, sans audience, letting them collectively stretch the entire hour, save commercial breaks.
+Like his podcast, which featured lengthy conversations with everyone from Barbra Streisand to Anthony Weiner."
+The show was to "line up actors, comedians, politicians and other newsmakers in the American pop culture sphere as guests."

 Production

 Development

-On February 27, 2018, it was announced that ABC had given a series order to Sundays with Alec Baldwin, a new talk show television series created and presented by Alec Baldwin.
+On February 27, 2018, it was announced that ABC had given a series order to what was then titled Sundays with Alec Baldwin, a new talk show television series created and presented by Alec Baldwin.
 The series order was reportedly for a first season of nine episodes.
-The pilot episode aired after the 90th Academy Awards as a "sneak peek" on March 4, 2018.
-Production companies involved in the series include Baldwin's company El Dorado Pictures.
+The pilot episode aired (with its original name) after the 90th Academy Awards as a "sneak peek" on March 4, 2018.
+Production companies involved in the series included Baldwin's company El Dorado Pictures.

 In an interview with The Hollywood Reporter's Lacey Rose, Baldwin went on to elaborate on his reasons for committing to the program.
 He explained how the limited number of episodes allowed for greater freedom and discretion when it comes to selecting guests.
 He specified the type of guests they were looking for saying, "The idea of doing a TV show was never really that attractive to me—because when we do the show for radio, it's one kind of reality.
 The minute you put a camera on people, they change...Why don't we try it and see if we get people who are more camera-ready?
 I wouldn't mind interviewing Jennifer Lawrence or somebody if we could find an angle that was different or fresh."

 Notable personalities that Baldwin mentioned as possible guests included Stephen King, Al Pacino, Robert De Niro, Jack Nicholson, Dustin Hoffman, and Bruce Springsteen.